 Tell Me What You Did Today, And I’ll Tell You Who You Are

-How was your day, today?
+How is your day going, today?

 If you repeated today every day for the next year, realistically, where would you end up?